arielf/cuts/README.md

 c
 ```

+Some may consider this non-purist.
 I consider it a blissful feature.

 Implement `cut` rarely used options?
 I haven't had the need for
 them, and if I ever do, I can simply use `cut` itself, so I haven't
-even tried to implement stuff like fixed-width field support,
+tried to implement fixed-width field support, byte-offsets,
-byte-offsets, `--complement`, `--characters`.
-The basic features
+`--complement`, `--characters`.
+The basic features that `cut`
-that `cut` is missing were much more critical for me when writing `cuts`.
+is missing were much more critical for me when writing `cuts`.

-## Other thoughts
+## Other thoughts & notes

 Why do I support the `filename:colno` syntax? you may ask.
 It seems redundant (since `filename colno` works just as well.)